Woman accused in Philo Road shooting now in custody

 URBANA — An Urbana woman has been arrested for allegedly shooting a neighbor last month.

-Latoya Dillon, 49, who listed an address in the 2000 block of Philo Road, was identified by a woman shot as the person who fired on her about 2:10 a.m. on Sunday, July 24.
-The shooting happened in the 2000 block of Philo Road.
+Latoya Dillon, 49, who listed an address in the 2000 block of Philo Road, was identified by a woman who was shot as the person who fired on her about 2:10 a.m.
+Sunday in the 2000 block of Philo Road.

-A warrant was issued last week for Dillon’s arrest and she was located on Tuesday.
+A warrant was issued last week for Dillon’s arrest, and she was located Tuesday.

 Urbana police responded to the shooting and found the 30-year-old woman shot once on the right side of her torso.
 The shooter left in a car, police said.

-The victim was taken to Carle Hospital in critical condition where doctors found that the bullet had damaged the large vein that carries blood to the heart from the lower body.
+The victim was taken to Carle Foundation Hospital in critical condition, where doctors found that the bullet had damaged the large vein that carries blood to the heart from the lower body.
+She has since been released from the hospital.

 Police also found items to suggest that Dillon was the only person who appeared to be living in that apartment.

-Because of prior convictions for burglary, aggravated battery and obstructing justice, Dillon is not allowed to possess a weapon.
-She is being held in lieu of $750,000 bond.
+Because of prior convictions for burglary, aggravated battery and obstructing justice, Dillon is not allowed to have a weapon.

+Judge Roger Webber lowered her bond to $500,000 and told her to be back in court Sept.
+13.

-Urbana has had approximately 30 incidents of confirmed shots fired in 2022.
+Urbana has had about 30 confirmed incidents of shots fired in 2022.